Smidish/GameRoomKinect/README.md

 P6_2018_Exe_GameRoom.zip includes a final build, running on Windows PCs.
 Kinect V2 Sdk and Mosqitto(if used with vest) has to be installed on the pc.

 The folder ESP Code Vest holds the Code for the Esp8266, which controls the vest.
 It can be deployed with the Arduino IDE.

+To make the highscore work, create a textfile @ D:/highscore.txt and write the line {"Scores":[]}